danielsaidi/website_danielsaidi/_posts/2012/2012-02-22-use-phantomboo-to-automatically-build-test-analyze-and-publish-to-nuget-and-github.md

 ---
-title:  "Use Phantom/Boo to automatically build, test, analyze and publish to NuGet and GitHub"
+title:  "Use Phantom/Boo to build, test and publish to NuGet and GitHub"
 date:    2012-02-22 12:00:00 +0100
 tags: 	.net phantom boo github nuget
 ---